 - Does This Remind You of Anything?: "I'm sorry, the beer got a little excited."

 - Drugs Are Bad: Mitchell doesn't seem to care if Greta's a prostitute (at least as long as she doesn't try to charge him), but as soon as she pulls out a joint, he hauls her in for possession.
 Twice.
 However, the first time he busted her was because she called him a dirty cop, daring him to arrest her for possession.
 The second time is Played for Laughs.

 - Enemy Civil War: Half the reason Mitchell wins is that Mistretta and Cummings are engaged in one of these because Cummings, understandably, doesn't want to deal with the hijacked heroin shipment.

 - For the Evulz: Deaney's killing of the Mexican burglar.
-He claimed it was self-defense, but in reality the burglar was unarmed and trying to run away, Deaney called him back and shot him purely for the malicious pleasure.
+He claimed it was self-defense, but in reality the burglar was unarmed, hadn't actually stolen anything and was trying to run away, Deaney called him back and shot him purely for the malicious pleasure.

 - Frame-Up: Deaney plants one of his guns on the burglar after shooting him to justify his claims of self-defense.
 However when shown where the gun came from, Mitchell quickly deduces the burglar was too short to have easily reached it.

 - Gambit Pileup: Okay, so Cummings double-crosses Mistretta and Mitchell, Mistretta plans to double-cross Cummings and kill Mitchell, and Mitchell is going through the motions of cooperating so he can take his time and arrest everyone.
 Mitchell somehow manages to come out on top and kill all the bad guys, but it's a narrow scrape.